sunset view on top of mountain looking down on tall trees, mountains, and lakes in valleys

 • Pass drug screening, background check, physical and dental exams

-Find out more about working in Antarctica and how to get a job on the ice in my life in Antarctica guide.
+Find out more about how to get a job on the ice in my Antarctica jobs guide.

 2. Flight Attendant